pycckuu/trusted-setup-ceremony-testing/README.md

 npm run contribute
 ```

-### 3. Follow the Interactive Prompts
+### 3. Interactive Contribution Process

-During the contribution process, you will be asked to:
+During your contribution, you will:
-- Enter your GitHub username
+- Provide your GitHub username for attribution
-- Provide random entropy (by typing randomly on your keyboard)
+- Generate entropy by typing randomly on your keyboard
-- Wait for the process to complete, which will create a new folder with your contribution and attestation
+- Wait for the process to complete, which creates a new folder containing your contribution and attestation

-### 4. Verify Your Contribution (THIS STEP IS NOT WORKING YET)
+### 4. Verify Your Contribution

+> **Note:** This verification functionality is currently under development.

 After contributing, verify that your contribution was processed correctly: